Everything you need to know about King’s Day in 2018

 On Kingsday a country with an ongoing identity crisis gets to retreat in bliss and harmony.
 Orange is us.
 Orange is belonging.
 Orange is love.

 And so plenty brands use this to their advantage to show their fictive (multinational) patriotic love: shaving razors, beats headphones, grills, barbies, lube and more.
 All are tapping into our Dutch sense of belonging to then exploit it to the full.
-How else will they get rid of that stock build up for this European Championship we’re not gonna attend?
 And so the cycle continues.

 6. Crowd Forecast: Chillax